 What is cholesterol?

-Cholesterol is a soft waxy substance found in many different parts of the body, including the nervous system, skin, muscles, liver, intestines and heart.
+Cholesterol is a soft waxy substance, made in the liver and in some foods.
+Cholesterol is found in many different parts of the body, including the brain, nervous system, skin, muscles, liver, intestines and heart.
+In fact it is part of the membrane of every cell in your body.

 Most cholesterol in our bodies is made in the liver, but it's also found in foods of animal origin, such as eggs, offal and shellfish.